-Yes, in some cases.
+Only in some cases and usually only if you do not receive a valid flight ticket once you paid for the flight.
 If you book a flight with an ATOL holder (either direct or through a travel agent) and you get an ATOL Certificate as soon as you make payment, your booking is protected if the ATOL holder fails and the ATOL holder is also obliged to offer a refund should the airline that you are booked with fail financially.

 Remember though, if you are not ATOL protected and you book with a travel agent, make sure you receive your airline tickets as soon as you pay.
 That way, should the agency fail, the airline should honour your booking.
 In these circumstances you are not directly protected against the chance of the airline that you are booked with failing, so you should check whether any travel insurance that you have includes it, and, if not, consider taking out additional cover.

-Travel agents often act as agents for a number of companies, including ATOL travel companies.
-When you book an air holiday with an agent it must tell you which ATOL travel company is protecting your travel arrangements, and provide an ATOL Certificate when you pay.
+Travel agents often act as agents for a number of businesses, including ATOL holders.
+When you book an ATOL protected air holiday with an agent it must tell you which ATOL holder is protecting your travel arrangements, and provide an ATOL Certificate when you pay.

 If you book just a flight, the agent must either issue you with a ticket straightaway or confirm your ATOL protection.

 Yes.
-Your travel company must find you alternative flights or refund your money.
+Your travel business must find you alternative flights or refund your money.

-If your return flight is cancelled while you are on holiday, your travel company must book you onto an alternative flight.
+If your return flight is cancelled while you are on holiday, your travel business must book you onto an alternative flight.